What is Community Involvement?

 Increased Student Achievement

-More than just making their parents proud, the happiness of having their parents at their side and guiding them cannot compare to anything.
 Seeing their parents’ involvement and interest in their education, children tend to follow in the footsteps their parents leave and demonstrate they can grow and learn.
-They will just be happy to give back to their parents the feeling of happiness when their results come in.

-Improved Attendance and Behavior
+Improved Student Attendance and Behaviour

-Thus, school initiatives involving parents and the community can help students with low attendance find their path and see how education affects their lives.
 This means parents that know their children’s whereabouts pay attention to their children’s needs and, listen to them, talk to them to help them solve any problems they may have in understanding a course.

 Continue with higher education